 “So you think snakes are slimy and have bones?” asked Yvette.
 A snake exoskeleton reveals, on the contrary, that “snake skin, like that of all reptiles, is dry, scaly and sheds.
 Do you think snakes can eat something as big as a mouse?
 Well, snakes have a special jaw that can swallow something three times their size!”
 (Just go ahead and try holding your hands behind your back while swallowing a basketball!)

-loggerhead sea turtle skull with big eye sockets revealed another animal adaptation: living in salty water, the loggerhead has evolved a special gland under its eyes to expel extra salt from inside its body.
+A non-native loggerhead sea turtle skull with big eye sockets revealed another animal adaptation: living in salty water, the loggerhead has evolved a special gland under its eyes to expel extra salt from inside its body.
 The smooth and flat juvenile green sea turtle shell helps it move protectively.
-Unlike RI’s snapping turtles, grooved of shell and lazy in motion, this turtle lies flat to flee swiftly from its predators.
+Unlike RI’s snapping turtles, grooved of shell and lazy in motion, this

 The next creature’s reaction when frightened can be pretty gross.
 Micah the barred owl, with dark striping through his feathers, flies faster by releasing droppings to lighten his load.
 “Micah might have hit a car; the blow to his head was so traumatic that he was taken to a vet, probably no longer able to survive in the wild.”
 He now tends to pull out his own feathers, making it hard to fly.
 Owls naturally lose feathers: growing baby owls shed soft down, and adults grow a showy spring coat during mating season.
 The barred owl often can be heard calling in the wild—“Who cooks for you, who cooks for you all?...”